Castlewood, Virginia

 Castlewood is a census-designated place (CDP) in western Russell County, Virginia, United States.
-The population was 2,045 at the 2010 census, a small increase from the 2,036 reported in 2000.
+As of the 2020 census, Castlewood had a population of 1,704.
 Castlewood was an incorporated town from 1991 to 1997, when it reverted to unincorporated status.

 History

 The community was originally named Castle's Woods, as the land in the immediate area had once belonged to Jacob Castle, a frontiersman in the likes of Daniel Boone.
 Castle purchased the land from the Shawnee Indians, for very little in trade, reportedly just a "hound dog, a knife, and a shot of whiskey".
 As a "Long Hunter", Castle spent long periods of time in the wilderness on hunting expeditions.
 There he befriended the Indians that inhabited the land in the Castlewood area.
 He married a Shawnee woman by the name of Gliding Swan, and they produced many children.
 It has been said that Castle himself showed Daniel Boone the Cumberland Gap and areas west, which led to Boone's expedition and settlement of these lands.
 Many descendants of Castle reside in Russell County, Virginia, and the surrounding area.
 Castle's father, Peter Cassell, was a German emigrant to Pennsylvania who was influential in the Dutch movement to America.

 The name was modified to Castlewood by the United States Postal Service in the late 1800s, as a simplification of the original spelling and pronunciation, which was common during this time period.

 In 1991, Castlewood became an incorporated town with a mayor and a six member town council.
 The goal of incorporation was to bring industry to the area after the loss of coal mines by building up the infrastructure.
 A town hall was built, financed through the newly levied property taxes.
 The new taxation and police department were unpopular.
 The town elected a government to dismantle the incorporation, a feat which was accomplished in 1997.

 The Castlerun Historic District and Mason-Dorton School are listed on the National Register of Historic Places.